David "Stringbean" Akeman: Early life and career

-Later life and career
+Later years

 Akeman, by now known only as Stringbean, was one of the Opry's major stars in the 1950s.
-He adopted a stage costume that accentuated his height—a shirt with an exceptionally long waist and tail, tucked into a pair of short blue jeans (from Little Jimmy Dickens) belted around his knees.
+He adopted a stage costume that accentuated his height—a shirt with an exceptionally long waist and tail, tucked into a pair of short blue jeans belted around his knees.
 The costume had many antecedents, including Slim Miller, a onetime stage comedian said to be Akeman's inspiration.

 Akeman did not record as a solo artist until the early 1960s, when he was signed by the Starday label.
 Akeman remained a celebrated performer of the old-fashioned banjo playing, "clawhammer" or "frailing".
 In addition to his skill as a clawhammer player, Akeman also frequently played two-finger banjo, using thumb and forefinger.
 Akeman is listed with Uncle Dave Macon, Grandpa Jones, and Ralph Stanley as the greatest old-time style banjo pickers.

 Akeman kept his audience with his traditional playing and his mixture of comedy and song.
 He scored country-chart hits with "Chewing Gum" and "I Wonder Where Wanda Went".
 Between 1962 and 1971, he recorded seven albums.
-The first, Old Time Pickin' & Grinnin' with Stringbean (1961), included folk songs (especially humorous animal songs), tall stories, and country jokes.
+The first, Old Time Pickin' and Grinnin' with Stringbean (1961), included folk songs (especially humorous animal songs), tall stories, and country jokes.

 In 1969, Akeman and Grandpa Jones became cast members of a new television show entitled Hee Haw.
 One of his regular routines was reading a "letter from home" to his friends.
 Asked about the latest letter, Stringbean would take it out, saying he carried it "right next to my heart".
 Not finding it in his overalls pocket, he would check all of his other pockets by patting them with his hands until he found the letter, usually in his hip pocket.
-He was also the scarecrow in a cornfield who would say one-liners before being shouted down by the crow on his shoulder.
-Hee Haw continued airing his taped segments following his death and his final episode was season five, episode 26, which aired on March 23, 1974.
+He was also the scarecrow in a cornfield who said one-liners before being shouted down by the crow on his shoulder.
+Following Akeman's death on November 10, 1973, Hee Haw continued airing Stringbean's taped segments, with his final episode on season five, episode 26, which was broadcast on March 23, 1974.